HackYourFuture/mentors/homework-support/review-guide.md

 2. You get assigned 3 to 5 students before the start of the module.

 ## Review process
 As said before you have the freedom to decide with your students on the way of communication with them.
-You can do video calls, place comments to the PR or chat via slack.
+You can do video calls or place comments to the PR.

-The best is to start a groep message with 'your' students on Slack and agree together on the way of feedback.
+The best is to start a groep message with 'your' students on Slack and agree together on the way of communication.

-video calls
+#### video calls
 If you choose to do video calls, there're 2 options.
 Individual calls or a group call.
 If you're doing individual calls you go over the student's homework together.
 Make sure that the student makes notes on the comments that you have.
 You can let him/her share his/her screen and ask to explain the code he/she wrote.
 At the end of the call it must be clear to the student what changes has to be made to get approval of the homework.